tbernacchi/fluxcd/README.md

 # FluxCD

-This is a simple fluxcd repository with a simple app to understand the tool.
+This is a simple fluxcd repository with a simple app to understand the tool. </br>

+I followed Marcel Dempers [video](https://www.youtube.com/watch?v=X5W_706-jSY).

 ## Requirements
 * Kubernetes cluster;